 Who will take care of the kids if one of us – or even both – pass away?
-And who will get the house?
-Or the money we have in the bank?
-It’s important to know the answers to these kinds of questions.
+And who will get the house, or the money we have in the bank?
+It’s important to know the answers to these kinds of questions and know where to get a will drawn up in Singapore.
 Making a will ensures that these matters can be settled if anything were to happen to us.
-Here, legal experts in Singapore answer some of our questions about wills and how they work.
+These lawyers in Singapore answer some of our questions about wills and how they work.

 What happens if I die without a will?